victorca25/traiNNer/codes/README.md

 ## Config

-#### [`options/`](https://github.com/xinntao/BasicSR/tree/master/codes/options) Configure the options for data loader, network structure, model, training strategies and etc.
+### [`options/`](https://github.com/xinntao/BasicSR/tree/master/codes/options) Configure the options for data loader, network structure, model, training strategies

 -   `json` file is used to configure options and [`options/options.py`](https://github.com/xinntao/BasicSR/blob/master/codes/options/options.py) will convert the json file to python dict.
 -   `json` file uses `null` for `None`; and supports `//` comments, i.e., in each line, contents after the `//` will be ignored.